automateyournetwork/Modern_Show_Version/README.md

 Cisco IOS-XE Show Version Command Reimagined as a pyATS job that creates CSV / MD / HTML; sends #chatbot messages; and generates MP3 using Google Cloud TTS #voice

+This code takes the original idea of a modern show interface status and then adds #chatbots, #voicebots, and even #dialbots to finish the modernization. <https://developer.cisco.com/codeexchange/github/repo/automateyournetwork/Modern_Show_Interfaces_Status>

 ## Simply a better way to run the show version command on IOS-XE Devices

 Install pyATS